PaulTran47/econ-grad-app-deadlines/README.md

 If a programme is PhD only (i.e., requires holding a Master's degree for admission), I will explicitly state as such, in parentheses, next to the school name.

 Programmes with no information stated can be assumed to provide a Master's + PhD structure (regardless of location).
+At the moment, I am following this structure for USA programmes.
+To be better safe than sorry, I am specifying Master's + PhD structure for non-USA programmes.

 I **WILL NOT** show unfunded PhD deadlines because I believe they are massive opportunity costs that are worth neither the time nor the effort.